Diane-4P/always-healthy/TESTING.md

 - As a pensioner, I want a place that is friendly and does exercise suited to my age and that is affordable.
     - The Home page gives the concession prices for pensioners.
-    - From the prices there are call to action buttons to take him to the Classes page.
+    - From the Home page there is a call to action button to take him to the Classes or Contact page.
     - The Classes page shows all the different classes available with photos and descriptions for him to see what is suitable.
     - Classes for Over 50s and low-impact exercises are shown on the Classes page.
     - From the Classes page a call to action button takes you to the Contact Us page to book a class or ask further questions.
     - The Timetable at the bottom of the Classes page gives the times of each class.

 - As a first time visitor to the gym, I want to use the gym but I have no idea how to use the equipment.
 Where do I start.
-    - On the Home page there are details of a tour of the gym and showing how to use the equipment.
+    - On the Home page there are details of a tour of the gym, showing him around the facilities and how to use the equipment.
     - A call to action button takes you to the Contact page to book a visit to the gym.
     - He can get further information on the classes and see what the gym looks like from the photos on the Classes page.

 - As a middle aged woman, I want a place to go where I don't feel intimidated when I exercise and ladies only events.
-    - From the Home page you can navigate to the classes to look at classes that are suitable.
+    - From the Home page you can navigate to the classes to see what is suitable.
     - On the Classes page you can see that there is a ladies only class available.
     - The Timetable at the bottom of the Classes page will gives times of classes available.
     - You can navigate to the Shop page and see that there is clothing suitable for ladies who may want to be more comfortable while at the gym.